 To keep your cat healthy and happy, always make his dental health a priority with regular brushing and dental check-ups with his doctor.

 Before you begin brushing your cat's teeth, you'll want to acclimate her to this strange, new routine — especially if she seems squeamish or fussy over having her mouth handled.
-Banfield Pet Hospital recommends building a pleasant routine to help her associate only good things with having her teeth cleaned at home.
+Try building a pleasant routine to help her associate only good things with having her teeth cleaned at home.

 Much like us, even the most diligent oral hygiene routine for your cat must be supplemented with a visit to the pros.
-The aforementioned Banfield Pet Hospital suggests scheduling a dental checkup for your cat once a year if possible, which can prevent or reduce the buildup of potentially harmful conditions like gingivitis or gum disease.
+Many experts suggest scheduling a dental checkup for your cat once a year if possible, which can prevent or reduce the buildup of potentially harmful conditions like gingivitis or gum disease.

 If you wish to keep tartar off of your cat's teeth, you can look to treats to assist you in between brushings.
 For a natural remedy, try offering your cat a raw, hard bone that won't splinter, like beef, which will knock tartar off their teeth and stimulate their gums.
 If convenient treats are more your style, be sure to check your products for the VOHC (Veterinary Oral Health Council) label, which ensures that your cat is eating treats that have been tested for safety.